High Risk Food Not of Animal Origin (HRFNAO)

 High Risk Food Not of Animal Origin – EU

-From 1 April 2021, HRFNAO from the EU will be subject to new import requirements.
-Whilst there is currently no HRFNAO originating from within the EU, these requirements will apply to non-EU HRFNAO imported into the EU and subsequently exported to GB.
-Importers will be required to submit import pre-notifications in advance of the goods’ arrival via IPAFFS.
-This does not include the requirement for entry via an established point of entry with an appropriate Border Control Post (BCP) or documentary, identity or physical checks at the border.
-However, these controls will be introduced in July 2021.
+HRFNAO will be subject to new import requirements.
+Whilst there is currently no EU- origin HRFNAO, these requirements will apply to RoW HRFNAO imported into the EU and subsequently exported to GB.
+Importers will be required to submit import pre-notifications via IPAFFS in advance of the goods’ arrival.
+This does not include the requirement for entry via an established point of entry with an appropriate BCP or documentary, identity or physical checks at the border (these controls will be introduced on 1 January 2022).

 A list of UK BCPs for animal and animal products can be found here UK border control posts: animal and animal product imports - GOV.UK (www.gov.uk)